The 10 Worst Cyber Crimes Analysed

 Cyber crime creates a huge financial drain on the UK economy every single year.
 Nearly half of UK businesses reported a cyber attack, according to specialist insurer Hiscox.

-According to recent estimates, cyber criminals around the world generate approximately £1.2 trillion each year, an amount which is likely to keep rising over the coming years.
 With so much for them to gain, it is little wonder that cyber criminals have become so relentless, with a cyber attack taking place every 39 seconds on average!

 Of course, there are some cyber attacks which truly stand out from the crowd in terms of financial or social damage caused or simply for their sheer audacity.